sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 Look over at the character sheet and see that Kresk has rank 3 (Crescent) Strength.
-Flip over the top card of your Deckahedron and look for that Crescent symbol.
+Flip over the top card of your Deckahedron and look for that Crescent suit.

-Maybe you get a single ✔.
+Let's say you get ✔✔.
 The GM uses the instructions on the Defy Danger card ("You do it, but there's a new complication") to improvise what happens next: